 Falcon Reservoir is an international reservoir on the Rio Grande shared with Mexico in Starr and Zapata counties - managed by the International Boundary and Water Commission with variable water levels and largemouth bass fishing.
 Lakefront homeowners and commercial properties on Falcon Reservoir regularly need construction work to maintain waterfront access and shoreline stability.

 Falcon Reservoir is an international reservoir on the Rio Grande shared with Mexico in Starr and Zapata counties - managed by the International Boundary and Water Commission with variable water levels and largemouth bass fishing.
 Seasonal water level variation creates conditions where structures must remain accessible and sound across the full annual range.
 Shoreline substrate varies from rocky points to soft cove bottoms, requiring site-specific pile depth assessment.
-Permits from the reservoir authority and Army Corps are required for all dock and shoreline construction.
+Shore Protect Team handles all required coordination for construction on these reservoirs.

 Shore Protect Team offers Coastal Erosion Control in Falcon Reservoir, TX.
 Our services include dock construction adapted for seasonal draw-down, bulkhead and retaining wall systems, and boat slip and lift construction.
-We handle permit applications with the reservoir authority and Corps.
+We handle all required coordination with the reservoir authority and Corps.

 Falcon Reservoir's water levels have historically shown extreme variation driven by drought cycles in the Rio Grande basin - the reservoir has experienced severe drawdowns that dropped water levels 40 or more feet below full pool during extended drought periods, leaving dock infrastructure stranded on the dry lake bottom.
 Dock structures on Falcon Reservoir must be designed for significant water level variation, and floating systems with long anchor chains are generally more practical than fixed-height structures for properties with substantial depth variation.
 Shore Protect Team designs Falcon Reservoir dock systems for the documented water level range at each property rather than assuming the reservoir will remain at full pool.